-Delegating tasks is an indispensable element of a team leader’s responsibilities.
-Effective delegation is what makes a team function as a well-oiled machine, yet how to successfully do it remains a tough nut to crack for many managers.
+Assigning tasks to a team is an indispensable element of a leader’s responsibilities.
+Effective delegation in management is what makes a team function as a well-oiled machine.
+However, knowing how to delegate responsibility successfully remains a tough nut to crack for many managers.

 Some managers try to do everything on their own while others delegate too much with too little direction.
 Neither course is good for the manager or the team.

-In this post we’ll offer some practical ways to handle delegation.
-We’ll also share tips from inspiring business leaders to guide your delegation efforts.
+In this post we’ll offer some practical ways to effectively handle delegation.
+We’ll also share a real-life delegation example as well as tips from inspiring business leaders to help you improve your delegation skills.

 Once you’ve identified tasks that can be transferred to other members of your team, you need to consider who the best person is to take them on.
-You need to make sure that the individual you select has the set of skills needed to tackle the task and that it’s not too easy for them.
+Make sure that the individual you select has the skills needed to tackle the task, and that it’s not too easy for them.

 It’s useful to take a look at how people get into the flow state when you’re in the process of assessing the person to delegate to.
 There should be a moderate level of difficulty but people should still feel in control and not get overwhelmed.